giaruffo/weirdnodes/README.md

 on Temporal Networks for the Anti-Financial
 Crime Domain" by Salvatore Vilella, Arthur T. E. C. Lupi, Marco Fornasiero, Dario Moncalvo, Valeria Ricci, Silvia Ronchiadin, and Giancarlo Ruffo.

+This software is NOT the code that we used to analyze the real data on the 80 million cross-country wire transfers described in the paper, and all the information connected with that data structure is omitted here. **The code we used for that analysis is not available, and as for the related data we are not allowed to share it**.
+However, we provide the code that we used to analyze the synthetic data, which is described in the paper.
+It is also possible to use this code with other datasets, once edgelists are properly provided.

+## Installation

+The code is written in Python and it is based on the NetworkX library.

 ## Configuration

 The configuration file `globals.py` contains the following parameters: